DanielMoralesII/Capstone/README.md

 To answer the above questions I used the following sources to collect datasets for my analysis
 1) National Spinal Cord Injury Statistical Center https://www.nscisc.uab.edu/Research/NSCISC_DatabasePublicUse
-2) Centers for Disease Control and Prevention, �Life Expectancy Dropped for the Second Year in a Row in 2021� https://www.cdc.gov/nchs/pressroom/nchs_press_releases/2022/20220831.htm
+2) Centers for Disease Control and Prevention, "Life Expectancy Dropped for the Second Year in a Row in 2021" https://www.cdc.gov/nchs/pressroom/nchs_press_releases/2022/20220831.htm
 ## Conclusion
 Survivors still go on to pursue higher education, strive to maintain careers, get married and have children.